 Training with positive reinforcement has the added benefit of creating a dog that wants to be trained.
 However, not all dog treats are created equal.
-A few dogs will work for pieces of dry cereal or a hard biscuit, but for many dogs, this is like expecting a toddler to find broccoli rewarding.
-The receiver defines what positive reinforcement is; this means your dog, not you, gets to choose what is most rewarding to him.
-The more distracting the environment in which you are training, then the more motivating the treat needs to be to keep your dog's attention.
+Some dogs will work for pieces of dry cereal or a hard biscuit, but for many dogs this is like expecting a toddler to find broccoli rewarding!
+Positive reinforcement is defined by the receiver; this means your DOG gets to choose what is most rewarding to him, not you!
+The more distracting the environment in which you are training, then the more motivating the treat needs to be in order to keep your dog's attention.

 - At home with few distractions (low value): kibble, carrots, ice cubes, green beans, or hard biscuits.

 - In your yard (medium value): commercial training treats, cheese, or jerky type treats.

 - At the park (high value): chicken, hot dog, hamburger, deli meat, or liver.